epics-containers/example-services/README.md

 docker compose down
 ```

+NOTE: sometimes the pva-gateway will not terminate before `docker compose down` completes.
+If this happens then you can run `docker compose down` again and it should then remove the pva-gateway container.

 # Deploy To Beamline Servers

 TODO: although this will work for CA, there is not yet a solution for PVA.
 PVA UDP traffic will not route into a container.
 Two possible solutions are: